squarooticus/randomness/draft-krose-randomness.md

 --- abstract

-{{RFC4086}} is often cited as an informational reference by draft authors, both as justification for protocol design elements and as a reference to implementors for dealing with randomness, but the sections directly related to the practical interests of designers and implementors are difficult to find within a document with a much broader potential audience.
-Furthermore, at 11 years old, its recommendations in our areas of concern are increasingly out-of-date.
+{{RFC4086}} is often cited as an informational reference by protocol designers, both as justification for design elements and as a reference to implementors for dealing with randomness, but the sections directly related to the practical interests of designers and implementors are difficult to find within a document with a much broader potential audience.
+Furthermore, at 11 years old, its recommendations in our areas of concern have diverged from best current practice.
 This document attempts to provide brief and umambiguous guidance, focused on the practicalities of employing randomness in protocols and their implementations.